All Episodes

 I also went through the lows for a reason.

-I think, you know, especially in writing shaken, you know, I think what made me be able to relate to so many more people is because of all the times that I've been cut or knocked down or you know, all the times where you may be put down, and so you know, it could relate to everybody because you know, not a lot of people can relate to championships or Heisman's,
+I think, you know, especially in writing Shaken, you know, I think what made me be able to relate to so many more people is because of all the times that I've been cut or knocked down or, you know, the times where you may be put down.

 That's fascinating.

-Well, you know, we we my my biggest goal in life in life period is to fight for people that can't fight for themselves.
+Well, you know, my biggest goal in life, in life, period, is to fight for people that can't fight for themselves.

-When I was fifteen years old, I met a boy in the Philippines with his feet on backwards, and the entire village wouldn't uh no one would touch him except for his two best friends because they looked at him as cursed and they wouldn't have anything to do with him.
+When I was 15 years old, I met a boy in the Philippines with his feet on backwards, and the entire village wouldn't, no one would touch him except for his two best friends because they looked at him as cursed, and they wouldn't have anything to do with him.

-Um but specifically what you were mentioning with the night to shine is that's something that I I wanted to start because you know, Sean, you know there's been a lot of times in my life where I've been praised or celebrated or to clap, and you have too.
+But specifically, what you were mentioning with the night to shine is that's something that I wanted to start because, you know, Sean, you know, there's been a lot of times in my life where I've been praised or celebrated or clapped.

-You know what it's like to be you know, people say good things about you or to be celebrating.
+You know what it's like to be, you know, people say good things about you or to be celebrated.

-I don't know what it's like to get the crap beat out of you too, but go ahead.
+I know what it's like to get the crap beat out of you, too, but go ahead.

-And a lot of times they've never been cheered for, they've never been clapped for, and so you know, we're gonna be able to do that.
+And a lot of times they've never been cheered for.

 That's because they are.

-But I we call 'em kings and queens because that's how God looks at them every day in their life.
+But we call them kings and queens because that's how God looks at them every day in their life.

-And so many of these people with special needs, they never get cheered for, they never get clapped for.
+And so many of these people with special needs, they never get cheered for.

 And when you want to talk about, you know, about treating everyone equally and loving everyone, I think the special needs is a huge community where we need to make that happen.

-And so that's why, you know, um, two nights from now, we're gonna have three hundred and eighty problems around the world where we'll we'll we will crown seventy-five thousand kings and queens as our honored guests with over a hundred and fifty thousand volunteers in eleven countries.
+And so that's why, you know, two nights from now, we're going to have 380 proms around the world where we will crown 75,000 kings and queens as our honored guests with over 150,000 volunteers in 11 countries.

 And so, you know, when we're talking about bringing people together, you know, this is one way for us to bring people together.